 Feeling bummed because you can't go away for vacation this year?
 Take a day trip or go somewhere new in your community.
 You will still have fun and feel refreshed.

 Head to the park with some of the toys you loved as a kid: skipping rope, chalk, bubbles, etc. Let out your inner child!

 Give yourself a vacation from technology by turning your phone on silent or turning your notifications off.

 Get refreshed this summer by trying something new.

 Warm weather = more parties.
 Plan ahead before you party by playing Getting High?.

-Some people find that their sleep schedule changes during the summer, they find themselves staying up later.
-You can help ease your way into sleep by doing a before bed mediation.
+Some people find that their sleep schedule changes during the summer, and they find themselves staying up later.
+You can help ease your way into sleep by doing a before bed meditation.

 Moving back home for the summer gives you the time to catch up with friends, but this can be exhausting.
 Be sure to carve out some alone time so you don't wear yourself out.